NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        To see the encoding, open the main.cpp file in the aforementioned folder.
-       The code therein populates the various fields of an InputQuery object that describe a verification query: the equations, piecewise-linear constraints and variabe bounds.
+       The code therein populates the various fields of an InputQuery object that describe a verification query: the equations, piecewise-linear constraints and variable bounds.
 It then invokes the Marabou engine, obtains a SAT answer, and prints out the satisfying assignment.

        The comments in the main.cpp file describe the encoded network.